mjrlgue/obi11g/README.md

 Console will be unavailable as well.
 If the WebLogic AdminServer is not running, no administrative tasks can be made to the system, although concessions are made for a High Availability configuration.

+### WebLogic Managed Server
+Web applications, **Enterprise Java Beans (EJB)**, and other resources are deployed on to one or more WebLogic Managed Servers in a WebLogic Domain.
+A WebLogic Managed Server is an instance of a WebLogic Server in a WebLogic Server domain.
+Only one Administration Server per domain must exist, but one or more Managed Servers may exist in the WebLogic Server domain.
+Having one or more managed servers, allow for deployed JEE applications to be logically delineated.
+In a production deployment, OBI 11g is deployed into its own Managed Server.
+The OBI 11g installer comes with three installation types: _simple, enterprise and software._ The latter two installation types configure two WebLogic Server instances, the_ Administration Server_ and another _Managed Server_ called `bi_server1.` OBI 11g is deployed into the Managed Server called `bi_server1` and is configured by default to resolve to port `9704`.
+The simple installation type configures only the Administration Server, deploys OBI 11g into it, and resolves to port `7001`.
+For the simple installation type, only oen WebLogic Server instance exists.